huhu/juice/README.md

 <img align="right" width="150" height="150" src="/static/juice.svg">

-**Juice** is an intuitive, elegant, and responsive Zola™ theme for product sites.
+**Juice** is an intuitive, elegant, and responsive Zola theme for product sites.

 - Build for product sites
 - Simple and intuitive structure